ord4/isp-term-project/docs/report.md

   - Creating unique databse tables for individual timelines with timeine data items being stored in table cells

   - Storing whole XML or JSON files representing a timeline to a database table mapped to a unique user

+The team's current design of the database would be as follows:

+  User table
+    Unique ID - Username - Hashed Password

+  Timelines table
+    Unique ID - Timeline file

 ### Business Logic